-All parts of the braking system outside the survival cell, other than brake discs, brake pads, caliper pistons, brake hoses and fittings, which are stressed when subjected to the braking pressure.
+All parts of the braking system outside the survival cell, other than brake discs, brake pads, caliper pistons, components directly associated with the system referred to in Article 11.7, brake hoses and fittings, which are stressed when subjected to the braking pressure.
 Bolts or studs which are used for attachment are not considered to be part of the braking system.